DANACH666DJ/arcade-game/README.md

 In order to carry out this game they have needed several skills of js, html and css.
 They are the following:

-Object-Oriented JavaScript
+Object-Oriented JavaScript,
-constructor functions to create multiple Enemy instances prototypal inheritance
+constructor functions to create multiple Enemy instances, prototypal inheritance,
-HTML5 Canvas API
+HTML5 Canvas API,
 resource loading via immediately-invoked function expressions (IIFE)

 In future improvements it is planned to add different levels of difficulty and different prizes that the user will achieve by including items on the canvas.